jasonjchu/bread/README.md

 2. `pip install mysql-connector-python python-dotenv`
 3. Script sometimes prints unicode characters to terminal for debugging.
 Ensure this works for you by setting `export PYTHONIOENCODING='utf-8'
 ` before running the script.

+Run `scripts/import_job_data.py` to create the MySQL database, add and populate the tables with data from `data/monster-job-data.csv`.